MaxiEurope/reaction-faq/topgg/README.md

 ### Why is there a snail reaction on my message?

 - this is an indicator that you're on a command cooldown, just wait and get familiar with the command cooldown by doing `!r help command`
+- spamming commands while being on cooldown will get you temp-blacklisted

 ### Why is XYZ command cooldown so high??

-- this bot is being used by many users, decreasing the cooldown would ratelimit the bot and make it even more slower
+- reaction bot is being used by many users at the same time, decreasing the cooldown would rate-limit the bot and make it even more slower

 ### How does the hb command work?